 The headwaters of the Carbunup River begin on the Whicher Scarp within the Treeton State forest, the river then flows in a northerly direction through agricultural land before discharging into Geographe Bay near Siesta Park.
 The river is largely unmodified until its lower reaches where there it is maintained as a drain (Lennox River Drain) by the Water Corporation.
 In 1940 a weir was constructed at the junction of the Lennox Drain and the Carbunup River to prevent saltwater ingress and provide larger areas of arable land.
 The water upstream of the weir is currently used by farmers for irrigation.
 On stream dams have been constructed in the lower catchment.
 Since 2000, the mean annual flow for the Carbunup River is 29GL/yr of a total of 203GL/yr for the waterways of the Geographe catchment.

 The Carbunup River has very good water quality and contributes comparatively low nutrient loads to Geographe Bay relative to other sub-catchments.
 The high phosphorus retention index (PRI) of the soils in the catchment combined with vegetation in the riparian zone contribute to this good water quality.

-Fertiliser from beef and dairy grazing contribute the largest proportion of the phosphorus and nitrogen loads to the Carbunup River.
-Point sources (from dairy sheds) and a small number of horticulture farms are also significant contributors of both nitrogen and phosphorus.
+Fertiliser from beef grazing contributes the largest proportion of the phosphorus and nitrogen loads to the Carbunup River.
+Dairy shed effluent, horticulture and rural living are also significant contributors of both nitrogen and phosphorus.

-Image: The nutrient loads in the Carbunup River are sourced from a diversity of agricultural land uses
+The nutrient loads in the Carbunup River are sourced from a diversity of agricultural land uses.

-There is a weak significant increasing trend in total nitrogen concentration in the Carbunup River catchment.
+There is an emerging decreasing trend in total nitrogen concentration in the Carbunup River catchment.